ChristinaJackson/mythical-creatures/readme.md

 **All discussions around this can be handled in Slack**

 Congratulations!
-You are now one pull request closer to being an pro!
+You are now one pull request closer to being a pro!

 ## To ensure everyone has the best chance at participating in this project.
 Please follow these simple guidelines where possible: